Chris Berman: In other media

 The Longest Yard in 2005, playing himself as the play-by-play announcer of the prison football game.
 Berman also appeared as himself in Necessary Roughness in 1991, The Program in 1993 (though was a little out of place doing college football), Little Big League in 1994, as well as Eddie and Kingpin in 1996.
 He made a cameo appearance in the 1995 Hootie and the Blowfish video for the single "Only Wanna Be With You."
 Berman made a cameo in the 2013 comedy Grown Ups 2.
 Berman appears in Nutrisystem commercials with Don Shula, Dan Marino, Terry Bradshaw, and Mike Golic, using some of his trademark phrases and nicknames to show how much weight they lost.
 He also appears in commercials for repair insurer Carshield.

 He appears as the host of SportsCenter in ESPN NFL 2K5; he is also an unlockable free agent.

 Personal life

 Berman married Katherine "Kathy" Alexinski in 1983.
 The couple had two children.

-Kathy Berman died in a traffic collision in Woodbury, Connecticut, on May 10, 2017.
+Kathy Berman died in a traffic collision in Woodbury, Connecticut, on May 10, 2017, Chris' 62nd birthday.
 Katherine Berman was driving drunk when she crashed into the back of another vehicle, killing herself and the other driver.
 She was driving approximately 82 mph in a 45 mph zone, and had a blood alcohol content (BAC) of 0.26.